webboty/Dexter-Wiki/DexRun-DDE-communications.md

-# Dexter <=> DDE communications:
+# Dexter <=> DDE (or other) communications:

-DDE, and most other applications communicate with Dexter via raw sockets, over an [Ethernet link](Dexter-Networking) on port 50000.
+DDE, and other applications communicate with Dexter via raw sockets, over an [Ethernet link](Dexter-Networking) on port 50000.
+The [DexRun firmware](firmware) accepts ASCII command ["oplets"](Command-oplet-instruction) and responds with BINARY [status](https://github.com/HaddingtonDynamics/Dexter/wiki/status-data).

+### Wait for status after sending each oplet:
+After each ["oplet"](Command-oplet-instruction) is sent, the host application must wait for the [status](https://github.com/HaddingtonDynamics/Dexter/wiki/status-data) to be returned before sending the next oplet.
+Even if the status is ignored (not parsed) it is critical to wait for the status to be returned before continuing.
+In most cases, status will be returned almost instantly, but in some cases, it may take several seconds to process and return.
+Sending multiple oplets without waiting for a return status can result in unpredictable operation.

 ### Data Format
 Fields are separated by space (but could be comma) and the request is terminated by a ';' (semicolon).